hereappdev/Here-Plugins/source/feedly/info.md

-# Feedly

-Feedly: organize, read and share what matters to you.
+feedly: organize, read and share what matters to you.